ofgokce/Zerk/README.md

 ## Notes

 I have written most of this as a DI solution for a project I was working on which is being used by millions of users on AppStore.
 This is the backbones of that app.
 I just wanted to share it with the world so I have changed it a bit and made into a framework.
 The documentation might be somewhat bad since there was none before but I will be bettering it as I find the time to do so.
-I will also check the requirements, I don't really know what are the minimums for this project.
+I will also check and update the requirements and compatible platforms.

 Feel free to contact me if you have some ideas to make this better.
 It will be appreciated.
 Most importantly, have fun!

 ## Credits